brunorijsman/rift-python/doc/automated-testing.md

 This currently takes about 4 minutes to complete, but that time will grow as the number of system tests increases.

+Note: when running the test suite on macOS, make sure that IPv6 link-local addresses are enabled on interface en0.
+To enable these, go to system preferences, select network, select Wifi advanced, select TCP/IP, and set configure IPv6 to link-local only or automatically.

 ## Pylint

 Python RIFT uses [pylint](https://www.pylint.org/) to check all production code and all testing code for issues.